 The Department of Homeland Security faces having to furlough 30,000 employees and shut down many of its operations on Friday, because House Republicans – well, “because House Republicans” pretty much sums it up.
 Despite their own questionable maturity, efforts continue by some Republican Senators to mollify their crybaby colleagues in the lower house but avoid a shutdown.
 Continue reading Stormy Monday, 2/23/15

-ABC’s “This Week” will feature White House senior adviser David Plouffe and Romney campaign senior adviser Ed Gillespie in a discussion of the final days of the race, as well as the latest ABC poll numbers.
-The roundtable has . . . → Read More: Sunday Talks, 11/4/12
+ABC’s “This Week” will feature White House senior adviser David Plouffe and Romney campaign senior adviser Ed Gillespie in a discussion of the final days of the race, as well as the latest ABC poll numbers. . . . → Read More: Sunday Talks, 11/4/12

 Democrats take center stage on this Sunday’s television talk shows leading up to the Democratic National Convention next week in Charlotte, N.C.

-The convention chairman, Los Angeles Mayor Antonio Villaraigosa, has a full slate of appearances, stopping by ” . . . → Read More: Sunday Talks, 9/2/12
+The convention chairman, Los Angeles Mayor Antonio Villaraigosa, has a full slate of appearances, . . . → Read More: Sunday Talks, 9/2/12

 House Budget Committee Chairman Paul Ryan (R-Wis.), a potential Romney vice presidential choice, is on CBS’s “Face the Nation,” along with Obama deputy campaign manager Stephanie Cutter and senior Romney campaign adviser Kevin Madden.

 I decided to check out Occupy Chicago on October 21 while I was in town.
 They didn’t have an encampment site yet but around 200 were lined up along the sidewalk in the financial district.
-I heard the drumming from . . . → Read More: Visiting Occupy Chicago
+I heard . . . → Read More: Visiting Occupy Chicago

 Former White House chief of staff Rahm Emanuel highlights this Sunday’s television talk shows in his new role as mayor of Chicago.